arnaud-carre/LSPlayer/README.md

 LSPConvert options:
-        -noinsane : do not generate insanely fast player source code -nosampleoptim : keep .MOD soundbank layout ( for AmigaKlang ) -v : verbose
+        -noinsane : do not generate insanely fast player source code -nosampleoptim : keep .MOD soundbank layout ( for AmigaKlang ) -renderwav : render the .MOD as a wav file to debug any .mod parsing error -v : verbose
 ```